Incorporating testing volume into estimation of effective reproduction number dynamics: Methods

 \subsection{\texttt{EpiEstim} as an autoregressive generalized liner model}

 Under the basic \texttt{EpiEstim} modeling framework, the only value in Equation \ref{eqn:mean} which is random is $R_{t}$.
 Consequently, \texttt{EpiEstim} can be mimicked via Poisson regression with an identity link and no intercept.
+This raises the possibility of assessing the presence of over-dispersion in case data using standard statistical methods.
 To be more explicit, we can rewrite Equation \ref{eqn:mean} in the style of a generalized linear model (GLM):

 In this construction, $\beta_{1} = R_{t}$ and $x_{1} = \sum_{u=1}^{t-1}I_{u}g_{t-u}$ is the weighted sum of previous incidence.
 After choosing an arbitrary number of previous incidences to include in $x_{1}$, we can construct $x_{1}$ manually for every observed incidence at time $t$ with the requisite number of observed previous incidences.
 To estimate the effective reproduction number over time, we use Poisson regression repeatedly on subsets of data, where each subset has observations equal to the length of the smoothing period used in \texttt{EpiEstim}.
 For example, we can implement Poisson regression on data sets with 4 observations, estimating a $\beta_{1}$ which is fixed for those 4 observations.
 This is equivalent to using a period of 4 in \texttt{EpiEstim}.
 We assign the estimated effective reproduction number to the last date among the 4 observations, and change the settings of \texttt{EpiEstim} to match its estimates to the last observation as well.
 In addition to mimicking \texttt{EpiEstim} with a Poisson GLM, we mimic \texttt{EpiEstim} using a quasi-Poisson GLM.
 Using the quasi-Poisson's estimated over-dispersion parameter, we can assess how well the assumed mean variance relationship of the Poisson GLM matches the empirical variance seen in the observed data.
 We implement both GLM versions of \texttt{EpiEstim} and compare to the simplest version of \texttt{EpiEstim} using a fixed generation time in order to motivate the use of more complex models.
 All code and data needed to reproduce the results are available on GitHub at \url{https://github.com/igoldsteinh/improving_rt}.